enkidevs/curriculum/git/essentials/intro-git/benefits-of-git.md

 3. Something happened with the main version? **Recreate it** using a local version.

-4. It seems your new code introduces an unforseen bug. **Revert** the change until you find a fix.
+4. It seems your new code introduces an unfore seen bug. **Revert** the change until you find a fix.

 5. **Flexible**.
 It's not just for developers!
 You can also use it in *marketing*, *design*, and *HR* for example.